Sequential Distributed Detection in Energy-Constrained Wireless Sensor Networks: Proposed Detector with Time-encoded Overshoot

 In fact, the FC employs the following procedure.
-Upon receiving the $n$-th bit $b_n$ from any sensor at time $\tau_n$ (with a short delay $\xi_n$ after $b_n$ is actually sampled at time $t_n$) it computes $\lambda_n$ as in \eqref{eq:change_enc} (assuming the overshoot $q_n$ is computable by knowing $t_n, \tau_n$) and updates the approximate global LLR $\hat{L}_t$ as \be \hat{L}_{\tau_n} = \hat{L}_{\tau_{n-1}} + \lambda_n, \ee which is kept constant until the arrival of the next bit $b_{n+1}$ from any sensor unless the procedure terminates at time $\tau_n$.
-The FC then performs one step of SPRT in the same way as discussed in Section \ref{sec:info}.
+Upon receiving the $n$th bit $b_n$ from any sensor at time $\tau_n$ (with a short delay $\xi_n$ after $b_n$ is actually sampled at time $t_n$) it computes $\lambda_n$ as in \eqref{eq:change_enc} (assuming the overshoot $q_n$ is computable by knowing $t_n, \tau_n$) and updates the approximate global LLR $\hat{L}_t$ as \be \hat{L}_{\tau_n} = \hat{L}_{\tau_{n-1}} + \lambda_n, \ee which is kept constant until the arrival of the next bit $b_{n+1}$ from any sensor unless the procedure terminates at time $\tau_n$.
+The FC then performs the sequential test given in \eqref{eq:FC_stop} and \eqref{eq:FC_dec}.

 Note from \eqref{eq:FC_approx} that the approximate local LLR $\hat{L}_t^k$ attains the exact local LLR $L_{t_n^k}^k$ at time $\tau_n^k$, shortly after the sampling time $t_n^k$, i.e., $\hat{L}_{\tau_n^k}^k=L_{t_n^k}^k$.
 This is in general not true for the approximate global LLR $\hat{L}_t$, i.e., $\hat{L}_{\tau_n^k}\not=L_{t_n^k}$, since $\hat{L}_{\tau_n^k}^j \not= L_{t_n^k}^j,~j\not=k$, for the other $k-1$ sensors.
 Next, we explain how the FC computes the overshoot $q_n^k$ by knowing $t_n^k$ and $\tau_n^k$.